SAP-samples/sme-partner-reference-application/Tutorials/01-Prepare-BTP-Account.md

 <img src="./resources/enableBAS6.png" width="50%">

 Now you can start the *SAP Business Application Studio*.
 If the access is denied wait some seconds and try again.
+You may need to clear your browser cache.

 <img src="./resources/startBAS.png" width="50%">